accordproject/ergo/docs/Language.md

 ### Creating objects

-Creating objects (such as CTO concepts, transactions, or Jura errors) can be done using `new` with the name of the concept and the values for each fields:
+Creating objects (such as CTO concepts, transactions, or Ergo errors) can be done using `new` with the name of the concept and the values for each fields:
 ```